mkpbd/javascript-studay/readme.md

 1. elem.insertAdjacentText(where, text) – the same syntax, but a string of text is inserted “as text” instead of HTML,
 2. elem.insertAdjacentElement(where, elem) – the same syntax, but inserts an element.

+## Cloning nodes: cloneNode

+How to insert one more similar message?

+We could make a function and put the code there.
+But the alternative way would be to clone the existing div and modify the text inside it (if needed).
+Sometimes when we have a big element, that may be faster and simpler

+- The call **elem.cloneNode(true)** creates a “deep” clone of the element – with all attributes and sub elements.
+If we call elem.cloneNode(false) , then the clone is made without child elements

+## DocumentFragment

+DocumentFragment is a special DOM node that serves as a wrapper to pass around lists of nodes.
+We can append other nodes to it, but when we insert it somewhere, then its content is inserted instead.
+For example, getListContent below generates a fragment with <li> items, that are later inserted into <ul>